offbynull/learn/Math/input/input.md

 Equality
 ```

-`{bm} Subtraction` is the concept of removing the value of one number from another number.
+`{bm} Subtraction/(subtraction|subtract)/i` is the concept of removing the value of one number from another number.
 For example, removing 3 items from 5 items results in 2 items...

 ```
     [●●●●●]